access2content/computer-science/Blockchain/README.md

 # Steps to learning Blockchain
 The most in-demand thing when getting started with Blockchain is smart contract development.
-So, it is best to start with [[Smart Contract Development]].
+So, it is best to start with [Smart Contract Development](Smart%20Contract%20Development.md)

 # Why learn Blockchain
 - Bleeding-edge Technology